 Securities litigation is rare in Switzerland.
-The few cases that were brought in the past couple of years almost exclusively focused on prospectus liability claims, meaning claims based on false or misleading statements or omissions in prospectuses used for the purpose of issuing new equity or debt securities.
-Given the limited number of securities litigation cases, there is only little precedent on a number of important issues.
+The few cases that were brought in recent years almost exclusively focused on prospectus liability claims, meaning claims based on false or misleading statements or omissions in prospectuses used for the purpose of issuing new equity or debt securities.
+Given the limited number of securities litigation cases, there is little precedent on a number of important issues.

 Regulators are not involved in civil securities litigation.
-Rather, they take administrative enforcement actions or conduct criminal investigations with respect to certain aspects of securities law, such as insider trading, market manipulation, or the disclosure of significant shareholdings.
+Rather, they take administrative enforcement actions or conduct criminal investigations with respect to certain aspects of securities law, such as insider trading, market manipulation, the disclosure of significant shareholdings and, under the newly introduced Financial Services Act (FinSA), non-compliance with certain prospectus disclosure rules.